 2. Bogus Sales and Offers

 As you shop your way through the holidays, be wary of deals that seem too good to be true—they often are.
-But it’s not just purchasing products that pose a risk; offers for services like credit repair or any other unknown sources that ask for your online credentials should be regarded with caution as well.
+But it’s not just products that pose a risk.
+Offers for services like credit repair or any other unknown sources that ask for your online credentials should be regarded with caution, as well.

-- Be suspicious of debit- or gift cards-only payment options or requests for P2P app payments.
+- Be suspicious of debit- or gift card-only payment options or requests for peer-to-peer (P2P) app payments.

-- Consider creating an email account specifically to use with online purchases to keep track of electronic receipts and protect other sensitive data from potential hacks.
+- Consider creating an email account specifically to use for online purchases to keep track of electronic receipts and protect other sensitive data from potential hacks.

 3. Online Opportunists

 Scammers, fraudsters and thieves don’t take a break for the holidays—in fact, some ramp up their activity.
 Stay vigilant this time of year and don’t let your guard down, because these con artists love launching phishing attacks via email, phone calls, text messages or social media year-round.